 I have long considered whether I can imagine a trip to Thailand or not.
 As you know, I travel a lot and I enjoy it very much, but especially on my long distance trips I try to take some “authenticity” of the country with me.
 When I thought about Thailand, I only had pictures of crowded beaches and a neon-lit Bangkok in my head.
 However, my mother, who worked as a flight attendant for many years and saw almost the whole world, flew to Thailand for the seventh time this year.
 So I decided for myself, either now or never!
 What particularly surprised me was that Thailand can still be experienced very rural and authentic – if you actively search for it.

 You will quickly learn a few tricks how to escape the tourist streams and experience an authentic and beautiful Thailand.

 Koh Yao Noi

 The absolutely most authentic experience I had ( beside Bangkok) was on the island Koh Yao Noi.
 Koh Yao Noi is located in the south-west of the country, not far from the tourist metropolis Phuket.
 From Phuket it is about two hours by car and then one hour by speedboat.
 The view from the boat alone is worth a trip: everywhere the beautiful and famous sugar loaf islands emerge from the sea and you can perfectly immerse yourself in the country.
-The water is greenish, I assume that the reflections of the mountains give it this colour touch, because the water is crystal clear, transparent and clean.
+The water is greenish, I assume that the reflections of the mountains give it this color touch, because the water is crystal clear, transparent, and clean.